Doraemon: Nobita's New Dinosaur: Plot

 Gian and Suneo also ran further in, when they were all together, Doraemon tells everyone that this was the time period that caused the Cretaceous extinction when a meteorite struck Mexico on the Yucatán Peninsula 66 million years ago.
-Nobita tries to use an "opposite direction" to turn the meteorite into space, but the "Time Patrol" appears and Natalie stops the party's activities.
+Nobita tries to use an opposite direction to turn the meteorite into space, but the Time Patrol appears and Natalie stops the party's activities.
 Jill reveals that they were looking at this era as a one-time patrol, and insists that history cannot be changed even if he thinks about dinosaurs and is close to Nobita's heart.
-Nonetheless, Nobita, who tried to use the "opposite direction" machine, was stopped and detained by the Time Patrol.
+Nonetheless, Nobita, who tried to use the opposite direction machine, was stopped and detained by the Time Patrol.
 Kyu and Myu rush to protect Nobita, and Doraemon and others who tried to protect him are also detained.
-However, when Jill holds a "check card" on Nobita and Kyu, the card emits light.
+However, when Jill holds a check card on Nobita and Kyu, the card emits light.
 Jill and his Time Patrol group decide not to interfere in their activities.

-As the team fights to help Kyu, Myu and the other dinosaurs, information provided by Gian and Suneo revealed that the island was actually the "Breeding diorama set", dropped by Nobita during their time in the Jurassic period, and became active and larger as time passed.
-They decided to move the dinosaurs outside the island onto the island with the "Space Movement Crayon" and launch a rescue operation to protect them from the hot air of the meteorite collision with the Diorama's "weather control function".
-As the meteorites approach, the pterosaur strikes Nobita and Doraemon as they are drawing the circle.
-As Nobita hangs onto the pterosaur, Kyu is attempting to fly to reach and rescue Nobita, but Kyu is struggling immensely.
-As Kyu tries and tries, Kyu is slowly evolving as he starts to flap his wings and after multiple tries Kyu was able to fly.
+As the team fights to help Kyu, Myu and the other dinosaurs, information provided by Gian and Suneo revealed that the island was actually the breeding diorama set, dropped by Nobita during their time at Colorado, and became active and larger as time passed.
+They decided to move the dinosaurs outside the island onto the island with the Space Movement Crayon and launch a rescue operation to protect them from the hot air of the meteorite collision with the Diorama's weather control function.
+As the meteorites approach, the Tupandactylus strikes Nobita and Doraemon as they are drawing the circle.
+As Nobita hangs onto the Tupandactylus, Kyu is attempting to fly to reach and rescue Nobita, but Kyu is struggling immensely.
+As Kyu tries and tries, Kyu is slowly evolving as he starts to flap his wings, and after multiple tries, Kyu was able to fly.
 Kyu rescues Nobita right after Nobita lets go due to exhaustion.
 From gliding to flapping, from dinosaurs to birds, Jill and his colleagues marvel at the birth of history as the first step in evolution.
 The dinosaurs were rescued and settled on the island, and Nobita and his friends said goodbye to Kyu and Myu.
 Jill exaggerates the caring heart like the dinosaur that formed the wings and the man who created so many emotions in the appearance of such a party.
 After returning to the current era, Nobita challenges himself to a bar reversal that he could not do, and eventually succeeds.

 Cast

 Release

 It was originally scheduled for release in Japan on 6 March 2020.
-However, due to the COVID-19 pandemic in Japan, the film was delayed to 7 August 2020.
+However, due to the COVID-19 pandemic, the film was delayed to 7 August 2020.
+In Spain, the film was released in theatres on 10 November 2023.